jundalisay/spblist/content/en/research/kepler/astrology/part-02.md

 heading: "Parts 15-21"
 title: "The Moon and Warm and Wet Forces"
 # heading: "Chapter 1"
-description: "The Moon stands for another physical causes for prediction.
-Experience proves that all things swell, grow and increase their humidity, when the Moon waxes, and they calm down, bate, get dry and quiet when the Moon wanes"
+description: "The Moon stands for another physical causes for prediction"
 image: /covers/astrology.jpg
 weight: 6
 contributors: ['Kepler']